abesford/seizzmic-site-0c00b/src/pages/index.md

       Now, more than ever, organisations need to become more digital to survive and thrive
     content: >-
+      Now, more than ever, organisations need to become more digital to survive and thrive.

       Being digital is about much more than your website.
 It is the way to radically improve how your organisation works, and how you interact with your customers and suppliers.